Alpha-Atom/ip-project-server/README.md

     "error": 0 // Error code, if an error occured.
 0 indicates no error.
 }
 ```
-The value of the error code will be `1` if the username already exists.
+The value of the error code will be `1` if the username already exists, and `2`
+if the request was malformed.

 ### /user/auth/
 In order to log into an account, or essentially request a new authentication